Vishelbachen/Ceyona/ARCHITECTURE.md

 - models are dynamically provided by Groq API at runtime
 - system does not rely on a static model registry
-- model selection is delegated to model_router (future module)
+- model_router is active decision layer
 - Groq API is the source of truth for available models
-- llm layer is execution-only and does not perform decision-making
+- llm layer is execution-only and stateless

 ---